 Your wedding band is destined to be worn forever.
-When mulling over your options, it is of course crucial to consider practicalities such as budget and durability.
-What’s most important of all, however, is that your ring satisfies your unique personal style, making you feel as special as can possibly be.
-Whether you find comfort in the traditional or you’ve a lust for deviant design, you owe it to yourself to choose a wedding band that is, in some way, reflective of you.
+When mulling over your options, it important to consider practicalities like budget and durability.
+What’s most important of all, however, is that your ring satisfies your unique personal style.
+Whether you find comfort in the traditional or find yourself drawn towards unusual design, you owe it to yourself to choose a wedding band that's reflective of you.

 The short answer is: Yes.

-Traditional western wedding bands tend to be plain, polished and cast in a hard-wearing precious metal like gold or platinum.
-Their ergonomic and often modest designs are reflective of a need for comfort, practicality and longevity.
-This doesn’t mean that conventional wedding bands are the be-all and end-all, but their functional nature does serve as a benchmark from which to ask yourself some fundamental questions.
+An atypical western wedding band is traditionally plain, polished, substantial and cast in a hard-wearing precious metal like gold or platinum.
+Ergonomic and modest designs of this nature are reflective of a need for comfort, practicality and longevity.

 Historically, it was customary for a bride and groom’s wedding bands to match via corresponding designs.
 From Turkey to Arabia and China, various cultures have even embraced the tradition of wearing wedding bands that fit one another like puzzle pieces!